sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_devii/shAradAbhujaNgam.md

 someone who has prostrated at Your feet will not be affected by sorrow
 any more, I am surrendering to You by Your grace only.
  Note:-
-Mantram मंत्रम्  is a formula or prayer sacred to a deity:
+Mantram मन्त्रम्  is a formula or prayer sacred to a deity:
-(e.g.) Om namah Shivaya ॐ नमः शिवाय । Yantram यंत्रम्
+(e.g.) Om namah Shivaya ॐ नमः शिवाय । Yantram यन्त्रम्
 is an amulet, a mystical diagram used as an amulet.
 One can get Her
 grace by worshipping Her by mantras or yantras or by chanting hymns
 that state Her glories.
 Or else one should be able to express one's